 Is OSE Immunotherapeutics currently conducting clinical trials?

-OSE Immunotherapeutics has obtained the authorization to launch its Phase 3 trial on Tedopi® on non-small cell lung cancer at an advanced stage with HLA-A2 receptor.
+OSE Immunotherapeutics has obtained the authorization to launch its Phase 3 trial on Tedopi® on non-small cell lung cancer, Atalante 1, at an advanced stage with HLA-A2 receptor.
 This study has been initiated in January 2016.
-It is currently recruiting patients.